taorems/sphinx_doc/_sources/intro/gettingstarted.rst.txt

 .. note::
    The `make html` command will generate the documentation in the `build/html` directory.
 To view the documentation, open the `index.html` file in a web browser.

-When writing documentation for multiple applications, it is recommended to create a separate directory for each application and organise the repository.
-This is explained in the next section.

 Repository Structure
 --------------------